Written by: Andrew Splatt – Director & Executive Practice Leader

 1. Owed Duty of Care

 Under common law, everyone owes a general duty of care to others in most situations.
-The first step in proving negligence is showing that the at-fault party had an owed duty for your well-being at the time you suffered a psychological injury.
+The first step in proving negligence is showing that the at-fault party had an owed duty for your well-being at the time you suffered a mental injury.

 Next, you must prove that the defendant breached their duty by not taking reasonable steps to keep you safe, either through an action or failure to act.

-To receive a common law settlement, the injured party must demonstrate that their mental health condition resulted in a financial loss.
-For example, they had to take time off work and lost wages, superannuation, etc. Damages also include compensation for pain and suffering, out-of-pocket and medical expenses, and travel costs.
+For example, they had to take time off work and lost income, as well as superannuation, etc. Damages also include compensation for pain and suffering, out-of-pocket and medical expenses, and travel costs.

-Proving Employer Negligence
+How to Prove Employer Negligence

 For example, your boss fails to take reasonable steps to prevent a sustained campaign of workplace bullying and harassment, and you are diagnosed with a work-related psychological injury.
-To receive a common law lump sum payout, you must show a clear connection between the traumatic experiences at work and the psychological harm suffered.
-An experienced work injury lawyer will advise on collating the required evidence to help prove your claim.

 About Reasonable Management Action

 NOTE: The exception to the above is for reasonable management action.
 Your employer has the right to take reasonable steps to manage your performance.
-If a mental illness arises from that action, your claim will not succeed.
-Understanding what constitutes unreasonable and reasonable management action can be complex, which is where a workers’ compensation lawyer can assist.

-How to Make a Common Law Claim for Psychological Injuries
+Common Law Claim Process for Psychological Injuries

 There are seven steps to making a successful common law claim for psychological injuries, which are: